ironhack-labs/lab-coffee-and-books/readme.md

 - Get Location & Save Places
 - Show Places in Map -figure out if you can set a difference among them
 - Get Google Maps API Key
-- Add Google Maps to index.ejs
+- Add Google Maps to index.hbs
 - The map
 - Add Markers to show places’ locations
 - The Show view